 The primary nonprofit organization to which the Foundation makes distributions is the Ranch, whose purpose is to operate residential treatment facilities and responsible living skills and transitional programs for youth in need of shelter, care, support, and direction.
-For the years ended December 31, 2020 and 2019, the Foundation distributed funds in the amount of approximately \$215,000 and \$268,000, respectively, to the Ranch.
-The Foundation also matched a remodel expansion grant to the Ranch of approximately \$331,000 and \$289,000 for the years ended December 31, 2020 and 2019, respectively.
+For the years ended December 31, 2021 and 2020, the Foundation distributed funds in the amount of approximately \$105,000 and \$215,000, respectively, to the Ranch.
+The Foundation also matched a remodel expansion grant to the Ranch of approximately \$331,000 in the year ended December 31, 2020.

-During 2021, the Foundation transferred its beneficial interest in the Carbon Fund and the Elizabeth C. Pool Charitable Trust as further discussed in Note 1, farming equipment, and cash distributions of approximately \$442,000 to the Ranch.
+During 2021, the Foundation transferred the net proceeds from the sale of the Colby Cabin in the amount of \$336,920 to the Ranch, as well as its beneficial interest in the Carbon Fund and the Elizabeth C. Pool Charitable Trust as further discussed in Note 1, and farming equipment of approximately \$363,000 to the Ranch.

 The Foundation has committed to transferring land, the Father Joe/Support-A-Boy and educational endowment funds, and athletic programs restricted net assets as further discussed in Note 3 and Note 9.
-The Father Joe/Support-A-Boy and educational endowment funds and restricted funds for athletics programs were transferred to the Ranch in February 2022.
-The land transfer is also expected to be completed in April 2022.
+The Father Joe/Support-A-Boy and educational endowment funds and restricted funds for athletics programs were transferred to the Ranch in January 2022.
+The land transfer was also completed in April 2022.
+An additional \$5,000 in restricted funds for educational purposes was also transferred to the Ranch in January 2023.

 The Foundation also leases property to the Ranch for \$1 per month effective August 11, 2010, to provide care, treatment, character building, benevolent and rehabilitative social services for boys and their families in need.
 The lease renews automatically for nine years each renewal term and may be terminated by either party upon providing 30 days advance notice to the other.
+This lease was terminated September 2022.

-12. Commitment:
+12. Commitments:

-The Foundation entered into a three-year operating lease agreement with The Barbieri Family Foundation for office space commencing October 1, 2018.
-The Foundation also entered into a five-year operating lease agreement with SureWould, LLC for office space commencing May 1, 2020.
-The Foundation has two successive options to extend the term of the lease for five years each with at least three percent increase per year of any renewal.
-Future minimum lease payments under the operating lease for building space consisted of the following:
+The Foundation entered into a five-year operating lease agreement with SureWould, LLC for office space commencing May 1, 2020.
+The Foundation has two successive options to extend the term of the lease for five years each with at least 3 percent increase per year of any renewal.
+Future minimum lease payments under the operating lease for building space consists of the following:

 Years Ending

 December 31,

-2021 ¢

-2021 \$ 59,176

-2022 55,288
+2022 \$ 55,288

 2023 56,948

 2024 58,656

 2025 40,208

-\$ 270,276
+\$ 211,100